kmarkus/rFSM/README.md

 should be preferred if no counting is required, since it is computationally much less expensive.

-Behavior: When loaded, the plugin scans for events with the syntax await(event1, event2)".
+**Behavior:** When loaded, the plugin scans for events with the syntax `await(event1, event2)`.
 This statement is transformed as follows:

 - a guard condition is generated and added to possibly existing guard conditions.
 It will only enable the transition if the both events